Best action games for Nintendo Switch iMore 2022

 Best action adventure: Super Mario Odyssey

 When it comes to Nintendo games, few characters or franchises are as well known as Mario.
 He appears all over the place, but his platforming adventures have been with gamers now for more than 30 thirty years.
-Super Mario Odyssey is the next big chapter in Mario's adventures, and it delivers a stellar experience that provides the gameplay you already love with a massive amount of new content.
+Super Mario Odyssey, which we tested and loved, is the next big chapter in Mario's adventures, and it delivers a stellar experience that provides the gameplay you already love with a massive amount of new content.

 Super Mario Odyssey starts with the same old story; Princess Peach has been kidnapped by Bowser, who intends to marry her.
 However, you have a new partner in Cappy this time, and King Koopa has also captured his sister.
 Cappy is the major new change to Mario's gameplay; by throwing him at enemies, you can possess them and their abilities to Mario's benefit.
 It means that you can take control of Goombas, frogs, and even a T-Rex.
 You'll also end up using Cappy as a weapon instead of just stomping enemies and as a jumping pad during gameplay.